-USCIUI IIVCS
+Useful lives

 Furniture, fittings and other office equipment 3 to 5 years

 Computer equipment and software 3 to 5 years

 The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each balance sheet date.
-The effects of any revision are recognised in the income and expenditure statement when the changes arise.
+The effects of any revision are recognised in the statement of comprehensive income when the changes arise.